vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/03/053/17_sthirau_gAvau.md

 Let the two oxen be steadfast, the axle firm; let the chariot-pole not be  torn off, nor the yoke be broken off.
 Let Indra keep the two pātalyas [=pieces of chariot?] from breaking.
 You with indestructible wheel-rims, escort us.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+As noted in the published introduction, this verse and the rest of this little section are reminiscent of the final vs. of III.33.13, against disaster on a journey, specifically there a river crossing.

+The hapax pātalyè is entirely unclear, besides being a dual referring to some part of the chariot.

+On the thematic medial stem dáda- in the sense ‘hold, keep safe’, see Gotō (1st Class, 171-72, flg.
+Wackernagel).
 </details>

 <details><summary>+Griffith</summary>